-Properties revaluation reserve represents the difference between the carrying amount and the fair value of the properties transferred as investment property at the date of changes.
+Property revaluation reserve represents the difference between the carrying amount and the fair value of the properties transferred as investment property at the date of changes.

-The general reserve is comprised of transfers from the previous years' retained earnings.
+General reserve is comprised of transfers from the previous years' retained earnings.

-As at 31 December 2019, HK\$229 million (2018: HK\$534 million) was earmarked as the regulatory reserve from the retained earnings.
+As at 31 December 2020, no regulatory reserve was earmarked from the retained earnings (2019: HK\$229 million).
 The regulatory reserve is maintained to satisfy the provisions of the Banking Ordinance for prudential supervision purposes.
 Movements in the reserve are made directly through retained earnings and in consultation with the HKMA.